esciencecenter-digital-skills/green-digital-skills/modules/optimizing-energy-use/slides_optimizing_energy_use.md

 - There are tools such as the Energy Aware Runtime
   - Dynamically scales the CPU or GPU clock frequency up or down while the code is running
   - When code is waiting a lot (for I/O or memory), frequency is scaled down
-  - Remember that Power ~ frequency^2
+  - Remember that Energy ~ frequency^2
-  - Also covered in this afternoon's hands-on workshop (HPC-track)
+  - *Also covered in this afternoon's hands-on workshop (HPC-track)*

 Note: